ashutoshmjain/homepage/_posts/2017-08-03-write-like-a-coder.md

 >One word of caution, till you grasped most normal mode commands (which are many), your cursor will go random places cuz you will invariably hit a key that invokes some motion command.
 There are only two ways to handle this.
 Either undo (u) or just be careful in normal mode.
 If something untoward happens , be curious to know the behavior.
 You will probably not remember which key you pressed.
 Still keep your eyes open.
 Chances of this happening in insert mode are less.

-- **Horizontal movement** h, j , k , l - Also called the home row.
+- **Horizontal movement** `h, j , k , l `- Also called the home row.
 Its moving the cursor left right up and down.
 Replacement for the up down and side arrows.
 Four keys saved.
 Don't know why Blackberry didn't implement it in their physical keyboard :-) You can do 2j to move 2 lines down.
 Suffixing numbers to the motion keys a powerful way to extend your reach. .
+- **One screen line** A line in vim is the input between two press of enters (NOT Fullstops).
+In a writer's world , a line can be a full paragraph.
+So pressing j or k would move a paragraph up or down.
+How do we move one line up or down as displayed on screen  - press `gj or gk`.
-- **Undo**  u - Undo last action.
+- **Undo**  `u `- Undo last action.
 Vim has a long memory, more than your mind.
 You can continue to undo as long as you remember.
-- **Jump** $ - move the cursor to the end of the current line
+- **Jump** `$ `- move the cursor to the end of the current line
-- **Jump Back** ^ - move the cursor to the beginning of the current line
+- **Jump Back**` ^ `- move the cursor to the beginning of the current line
-- **Jump Back** 0 - move the cursor to the first character of the line
+- **Jump Back** `0` - move the cursor to the first character of the line
-- **Jump and Insert** A - move the cursor at the end of the current row and put you in insert mode.
+- **Jump and Insert**` A` - move the cursor at the end of the current row and put you in insert mode.
-- **Jump Back and Insert** I - move the cursor to the start of current row and put you in insert mode..
+- **Jump Back and Insert**` I` - move the cursor to the start of current row and put you in insert mode..
-- **Spell Check** ]s, [s - I normally keep  *Spell Checker* off till I really want to do spell check.
+- **Spell Check** `]s, [s` - I normally keep  *Spell Checker* off till I really want to do spell check.
 That's cuz highlighted errors make me go into the edit mode.
 When i turn spell check (command :set spell) on, ]s and [s move me forward and backward to the highlighted words.
 Once there, I use *zg* to add the word to dictionary or *z=*to look for the available options.
-- **Delete line** dd - keep in mind that a line goes till you press enter.
+- **Delete line** `dd` - keep in mind that a line goes till you press enter.
 So on screen a line might look like a complete paragraph.
-- **Copy a line** yy - more of yanking under visual mode.
+- **Copy a line** `yy` - more of yanking under visual mode.
-- **Paste a line** p - whatever was previously yanked or deleted.
+- **Paste a line** `p` - whatever was previously yanked or deleted.
 - **Search** Vim has powerful search and its a lot more involved topic.
-For now / invokes search in forward direction.
+For now `/` invokes search in forward direction.
-- **Go to the Top** - gg takes the cursor to the top.
+- **Go to the Top** - `gg` takes the cursor to the top.
-- **Go to the Bottom** G takes the cursor to the bottom of the page.
+- **Go to the Bottom** `G` takes the cursor to the bottom of the page.
+- **Center screen** `zz` to scroll the screen to bring cursor vertically center of the screen.
 	>Above commands should make your move around the screen  easy.
 Lets say you can now magically place your cursor wherever you want (like touch on iPhone) , then there are only four  basic operations that the editing is all about  - 1) Copy , 2) Delete, 3) Change and lastly 4) insert.
 This is how vim accomplishes these operations :-

 - **Copy or as Vim calls it -Yank** 'y' is the key to initiate the selection.
 You press y, vim is ready for you to tell it what to yank.
 Then motion keys are used to determine the selection.
 For example yw will yank next word. y$ will yank till end of line. yy is a special case here which actually tells vim to go the start of the current line (0) and then yank till the end ($).
 So yy is --> 0y$.
 If you noticed, there is no need to go into 'insert' mode yet.
 Since you are still in normal mode, you can continue to use the motion keys to move to where ever you want to paste the copied text.
 Once there, use P to paste at cursor, or p to paste a place ahead of cursor.